-Find out about some key people at Energy UK: Lawrence Slade, our Chief Executive and our Directors.
+Find out about key people at Energy UK: Lawrence Slade, our Chief Executive and our Directors.

 Lawrence Slade, Chief Executive

-Lawrence has been involved in the energy industry since the late 1990’s working in countries all over the world to build an understanding of the geopolitics of energy and both how the sector is central to everyday life and supports thriving economies.
+Lawrence has been involved in the energy industry since the late 1990’s working in countries all over the world.

-Audrey Gallacher is Director of Retail Energy Supply at Energy UK, responsible for the teams working on energy retail policy, operations and the smart meter programme.
+Audrey Gallacher is now Director of Policy at Energy UK, responsible for the teams working on energy retail policy, operations, the smart meter programme and generation.

 Audrey has an extensive background in the energy sector, initially with the regulator Ofgem as Head of Consumer Affairs in Scotland.
 She moved into energy consumer advocacy in 2000 when she became National Director in Scotland for energywatch, before moving to lead its GB work on company performance, research and advice.
 More recently she has held Director of Energy positions with the statutory watchdog, Consumer Futures and at the charity Citizens Advice.

 Audrey’s role at Energy UK is about helping ensure consumers remain central in the development and delivery of our members' policies and processes.
 She is committed to representing an energy supply sector that delivers great service and value, and most importantly treats its customers fairly.

 Abbie Sampson joined Energy UK in January 2017 as Director of External Affairs, overseeing communications, public affairs and events.
 Abbie has extensive experience of strategic communications and public affairs in the private, public and charitable sectors including at the highest level of government, having previously worked in Downing Street.